neondatabase/neon/docs/rfcs/033-timeline-archive.md

 Archived and offloaded timelines' logical size will be reported under the existing `timeline_logical_size` variant of `MetricsKey`: receivers are then free to bill on this metric as they please.

+### Secondary locations

+Archived timelines (including offloaded timelines) will be excluded from heatmaps, and thereby when a timeline is archived, after the next cycle of heatmap upload & secondary download, its contents will be dropped from secondary locations.

+### Sharding

+Archiving or activating a timeline will be done symmetrically across all shards in a tenant, in the same way that timeline creation and deletion is done.
+There are no special rules about ordering: the storage controller may dispatch concurrent calls to all shards when archiving or activating a timeline.

+Since consumption metrics are only transmitted from shard zero, the state of archival on this shard will be authoritative for consumption metrics.

 ## FAQ/Alternatives